filbs111/webgl-reflections/readme.txt

 MECHANICS
 smooth movement with momentum
-ability to shoot bullets and see them go through portal

 CLIPPING
 improve drawing of object crossing the ball, so parts seen in camera world match up with parts drawn in other world. vert shader to distort verts inside sphere?